exercism/website-copy/tracks/ruby/exercises/resistor-color-duo/mentoring.md

 * Using either an array of color names and reading the index as the value, or a hash of colors and values
 * Extracting the values in a `constant`, outside of the method
 * Two possible approaches:
   - Iterating over the color names, and join them together to compose a 2-digit number
-  - Acknowledging the position of each band, by treating the first color as 'tens' and the second as 'ones'.
+  - Acknowledging the position of each band, by treating the first color as 'tens' and the second as 'ones'

 ```ruby
 class ResistorColorDuo

   COLOR_CODES = ["black", "brown", "red", "orange", "yellow", "green", "blue", "violet", "grey", "white"].freeze

   # The 'join' approach